 Members on Part-time Term appointments shall be compensated on the basis of the number of the Semester Contact Hours (SCH) assigned to the Member.
-The amount paid per SCH (the SCH rate) shall be two thousand one hundred seventeen dollars (\$2,117).
+The amount paid per SCH (the SCH rate) commencing July 1, 2015 shall be two thousand two hundred and fifty seven dollars and thirty-six cents (\$2,257.36), the amount paid per SCH (the SCH rate) commencing May 1, 2016 shall be two thousand two hundred and sixty seven dollars and fifty-two cents (\$2,267.52) and the amount paid per SCH (the SCH rate) commencing July 1, 2016 shall be two thousand three hundred and one dollar and fifty-three cents (\$2,301.53).
 Retired Faculty Members per Article 19.3.2 will be remunerated at one and a half (1.5) times the rate.
 To each course taught within a College, the Dean, following the principles of Article 30.3.2, shall assign a fixed number of SCHs which shall reflect the actual amount of effort required to deliver the course.
 If the Member has sole responsibility for delivering the course, the number cannot be less than the number of credit hours attached to the course, but may be more.
 In the case of a shared teaching responsibility, the Dean shall make appropriate adjustments in the determination of a Member's share of effort.
 The decisions of the Dean in these determinations are grievable under Article 44.